 3. Have a Liaison in the Industry

-On that note, who wouldn’t want to have an industry insider on their side to give tips and help navigate the construction and design process?
-As a tenured member and integral part of the construction industry, an interior designer can help build a bridge between you and the builder, asking the questions you might not know to ask, and bringing up the issues you may not have noticed.
+On that note, who wouldn’t want to have an industry insider on their side help navigate the construction and design process?
+As a tenured member and integral part of the construction industry, an interior designer can help build a bridge between you and the builder, asking the questions you might not know to ask, and bringing up the issues you may never have noticed.

-A designer knows on an intimate level what you’re hoping to achieve with your home.
-If they notice a mistake that would hinder or alter your vision, they can bring it up with the builders–they’ll use their savvy and industry rapport to ensure that you come away from the experience without sideswipes or disappointments.
+A designer’s job is to understand what you’re hoping to achieve with your home on an intimate level.
+If they notice a mistake that would hinder or alter your vision, they’ve got your back.
+Designers are experts at communicating with builders and contractors — they’ve got the savvy and industry rapport to ensure that you come away from the experience without any sideswipes or disappointments.